-As an retail seller of aquarium supplies, we always stay up on the latest developments in the industry.
-There is one such development has been getting a lot of mention on forums, but not a lot of mention from manufacturers.
+As a retail seller of aquarium supplies, we always stay up on the latest developments in the industry.
+There is one such development that has been getting a lot of mention on forums, but not a lot of mention from manufacturers.
 That development is called the algae turf scrubber.
 I have seen them in action and have become a believer in them.
 As a seller, I had to come to terms that this breakthrough has the ability to replace a large amount of equipment that I stock in my store, but I must advocate the truth and what works for my customers.

-An Algae Turf Scrubber is a filtration device which uses light to grow algae.
+An Algae Turf Scrubber is a filtration device that uses light to grow algae.
 Okay so that sounds odd – why would you want to grow algae right?
 It’s unsightly in the tank and a pain to remove from the tank after all.
 Well, the thing is algae can remove all sorts of nasties in your tank – Ammonia, Nitrite, Nitrates, Phosphates, etc. They even act as chemical filtration and remove chemicals like copper from your tank!
 The problem is it looks ugly in your display tank.

 An algae scrubber purposely grows algae in your tank in a concentrated area so that it can do filtration for you.
 In fact, it has the ability to eliminate algae in your display tank since the area you grow your algae in will be so much more attractive for algae to thrive.

 When Algae turf scrubbers were first around most of the hobby world who adopted them utilized Dr. Walter Adey’s dump tray style scrubber.
 The design relied primarily on the growth of red turf algae.
 This dump tray model had several drawbacks though.
-It was massive taking a large amount of space.
-The dump trays would swing back and forth and were noisy.
-Many of these models were not operated correctly, which lead to some of the negative feedback you may likely hear from forum, stores, or other hobbyists.
+It was massive taking up a large amount of space.
+The dump trays would swing back and forth and be noisy.
+Many of these models were not operated correctly, which lead to some of the negative feedback you may likely hear from forums, stores, or other hobbyists.

 These DIY models were wonderful.
 They were cheap to build, they produced great results, but something was missing.
 It was only available to DIYers!
-Not everyone in the hobby is a DIYer and the scrubber technology was patented for years so not a lot of ready made products were available – until recently.
+Not everyone in the hobby is a DIYer and the scrubber technology was patented for years so not a lot of ready-made products were available – until recently.

 These scrubbers growth incredibility rich green algae that should be cleaned out every 7 days.
 You can see examples of the harvest from these scrubbers below.
 We were blown away from the algae these models were producing!

-Algae turf scrubbers are actually superior to a protein skimmer because they do so much more.
+Algae turf scrubbers are actually superior to protein skimmers because they do so much more.
 If you have a skimmer, I would recommend running both until you have pulled at least three full harvests of green algae from the algae turf scrubber.
 After that, try running the tank without the skimmer and monitor the results.
 As long as you are keeping up with the maintenance of the scrubber and regularly cleaning it, you will begin noticing that the tank is operating ideally without the skimmer.

 A skimmer takes organics out of the water BEFORE they have time to break down into nitrates.
 They also remove some beneficial things such as coral food.
 They are plug and play, and very reliable, but they will not capture ALL of the nutrients.

-Because of the fact that Algae Turf Scrubber were mostly available to DIYers, they were not plug and play, took time to grow and dial in, and research was required to get the right amount of light and flow was needed to be successful.
-With a production model like ours, the vetting has been done and these models are just as plug and play as any protein skimmer.
+Because of the fact that Algae Turf Scrubbers were mostly available to DIYers, they were not plug-and play, took time to grow and dial in, and research was required to get the right amount of light and flow was needed to be successful.
+With a production model like ours, the vetting has been done and these models are just as plug-and-play as any protein skimmer.
+By purchasing a proven model, you ensure maximum success for your reef tank and avoid the frustration of having tweak your DIY to make sure it was done right.

-For one thing, there was a patent on the design so there was not a lot of retail products out there.
-The second factor is more about our hobby.
-If you are brand manufacturer, you are heavily invested in equipment like protein skimmers which sell for a lot of money.
-These scrubbers have the ability to make skimmers obsolete so there is natural hesitation to adopt.
-The third factor is from retailers.
-We have a lot of inventory invested in equipment that we sell to customers.
 This is something I struggled with when looking at scrubbers, but after working with my manufacturer and seeing the results myself I feel that I have an obligation to the hobby to promote the scrubber and bring it to market.
 I have always run my store with the motto “We seek to simplify the hobby so the beginner can thrive.”
 The Algae Turf Scrubber IS simplification at its finest.
-It’s natural, simple, cheaper, and this innovation should be available to all hobbyists – not just DIYers.
+It’s natural, simple, and cheaper, and this innovation should be available to all hobbyists – not just DIYers.